Kings Highway safety upgrade

 McCardy's Creek safety improvements

-Safety improvements at the intersection on the Kings Highway near McCardys Creek will take place at two locations, and will include:
+Safety improvements at the intersection on the Kings Highway near McCardys Creek were completed on Tuesday 27 September 2022.
+The project took place at two locations on the Kings Highway, and included the following:

-- Site A – Shoulder widening on the westbound shoulder 50m from the intersection, including full westbound slow lane resurfacing.
-Work will also include the installation of stormwater drainage, 300m of flexible roadside barrier and new signage.
+- Site A - Shoulder widening on the westbound shoulder 50 metres from the intersection, including full westbound slow lane resurfacing.
+Work will also include the installation of stormwater drainage, 300 metres of flexible roadside barrier and new signage

-- Site B – On the westbound shoulder the existing flexible roadside safety barrier will be extended by 40m eastbound.
+- Site B - On the westbound shoulder the existing flexible roadside safety barrier was extended by 40 metres eastbound.

 By upgrading sections of the corridor to the improved 3-Star AusRAP target, these safety improvements will reduce the frequency of fatal and serious injury crashes on the Kings Highway.
 They will also improve corridor efficiency for all road users and enhance corridor resilience.

-The project aims to contribute to the overall KHUP program objectives of:
+The projects aim is to contribute to the overall KHUP program objectives of:

-The right turn into Mist Mountain Road from the new eastbound overtaking lane will be permanently removed for the safety of transport customers.
+The right turn into Misty Mountain Road from the new eastbound overtaking lane will also be permanently removed for the safety of transport customers.

-The project includes the delivery of an eastbound overtaking lane, road shoulder widening, upgraded drainage structures, audio tactile line-making (ATLM) and the installation of roadside safety barrier.
+The project included the delivery of an eastbound overtaking lane, road shoulder widening, upgraded drainage structures, audio tactile line marking and the installation of roadside safety barrier.

 The project aims to contribute to the overall Kings Highway upgrade program objectives of: